Dreading a conversation with your landlord? Try the 4 steps of collaborative conversations. (Updated August 27, 2020)

 - Set the tone for success.

-Send an email or text to find out when a good time would be to speak on the phone.
+Send an email or text to find out when a good time would be to speak together.
 Yes, you want to speak as it is too easy to miscommunicate by text and email.

 - Listen, listen, listen

-- Start by letting your landlord know that you are having a difficult time with rent and you want to work out a solution.
+- Start by letting your landlord know that had a difficult time with rent and you want to work out a repayment plan .

 - Then let the landlord talk.
 Really listen to them and their concerns.